AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/14-navigation-and-digging-deeper.md

 doc-type: video
 exl-id: e29ea4c8-1d57-4dfa-b36c-e19c3c77f1cf
 ---
-# Dig deeper into navigation in [!UICONTROL Enhanced Analytics]
+# Dig deeper into navigation

 In this video, you will learn: